tasxatzial/photobook/README.md

 * Single Page Application.

-* Responsive.
+* The site is responsive.

 ### Backend

 * Java servlets.

-* Servlets can also be used as a REST type API.
+* The servlets can also be used as a REST type API.

 * MVC model.